 MFA requires a second form of authentication before Office 365 signs you into your account.
 Your password is something you know, which is easy to compromise, and the second form is usually something you have, like your mobile phone.
 You sign into Office 365 using your password, and it sends a text message to your phone that contains a code you must provide in order to continue.
 Without possession of the phone, you aren’t getting into the account.
 This alone will prevent our partner’s Office 365 security breach and most others.
 It’s so ridiculously easy that I’m confused why it’s not the default.
 (There’s something comforting knowing that without physical access to my phone, nobody is getting into my account, not even me.)

-Create dedicated Global Admin accounts and keep them to a minimum
+Create dedicated Global Admin accounts

 There’s no reason for people who are doing regular user things to be a Global Admin.
 No account used for daily work like email should be a Global Admin.
 Instead, create dedicated Global Admin accounts reserved just for managing the subscription.
 For that matter, don’t even assign your Global Admin accounts a license.
 They shouldn’t have email access.